Connecticut Women's Suffrage Collection

 Scope and Contents

-The collection spans from 1900 to 1948 but most individual items are from letters from 1915.
-Most of the documents are printed but there are many that are handwritten, to varying levels of legibility.
-The letters from 1915-1920 are for the most part either from or to mrs. Seton and relate to the publicity department of the NAWSA, and are from connecticut of other east coast states.
-The 1940’s items are mostly either from California or Florida.
+The collection spans from 1900 to 1948 with the most letters from 1915.
+Most documents are printed, however, there are many that are handwritten.
+The letters from 1915-1920 are correspondences to or from a Mrs. Seton and relate to the publicity department of the National American Women's Suffrage Association, and are from Connecticut or other east coast states.
+The 1940’s items are mostly from California and Florida.

 Dates